 Skip to content

-Black Oxide vs. Galvanizing: What’s the Difference?
+Black Oxide vs. Galvanizing: What are the Differences?

 There are several surface treatments that have the potential to increase the durability of metal parts.
 Among the most widely used in the industrial sector are black oxide and galvanizing.